harbur/docker-workshop/README.md

 Assumptions:

-* During workshop the following ports are used `4000-4010`.
+* During workshop the following ports are used: `80` and the range `4000-4010`.
 If they are not available on your machine, adjust the CLI commands accordingly.

 Docker Cheat Sheet: